Matiwosb/fM-Index-Pattern-MatchingText/README.md

 Challenges: Memory issues (Java heap space errors) required chunking the data for efficient processing.

-Solution: Split datasets into chunks, process each chunk independently, and build suffix arrays for each.
+Solution: Split datasets into chunks, process each chunk independently and build suffix arrays for each.

 Output: Successfully built suffix arrays for all chunks, covering the entire dataset.

-Next Steps: Implement Burrows-Wheeler Transform (BWT) and complete FM-Index construction.
+Burrows-Wheeler Transform - Step 2
+Objective: Transform the processed text using the BWT method, inversely transform the resultant string, and then compare the two results.

+Input: Suffix Array from step 1 and the processed text.

+Output: Successfully transformed text permutation.
+This output is then passed as input into the inverse BWT function, and then compared.